Plugin-Warp/Uploader/README.md

 # Uploadwarp

 Uploadwarp is a web-based tool that allows extension developers to upload their JavaScript extensions to Pluginwarp.
-It provides an easy way to upload `.js` files directly to the `extension` folder of the repository using a GitHub Personal Access Token (PAT).
+It provides an easy way to upload `.js` files directly to the extensions folder of the repository using a GitHub Personal Access Token (PAT).

 ## Features

 - Simple web interface for uploading JavaScript files
 - Requires Access Token for authentication
-- Automatically commits files to the `extension` folder
+- Automatically commits files to the extensions folder
 - Supports overwriting existing files
 - Secure file upload process